cmhh/dockershowcase/README.md

 # `seasadj`

-This example demonstrates deployment of a simple web services.
+This example demonstrates deployment of a simple web service.
 In this case, the service is a stateless (results are briefly saved to disk in `/tmp`, but then deleted) wrapper around [X13-ARIMA-SEATS](https://www.census.gov/data/software/x13as.html).
 The example also includes a naive implementation of a side-car proxy (via [envoy](https://www.envoyproxy.io/)) to demonstrate how one might go about authentication (via [Open Policy Agent](https://www.openpolicyagent.org/)) using entirely open source components.

 ![](img/seasadjproxy.png)